-- Proposed fees and charges for the Bay Pavilions are on exhibition for community feedback for 28 days until Wednesday 22 September 2021.
+- Proposed fees and charges for the Bay Pavilions were on exhibition for community feedback for 28 days (ending Wednesday 22 September 2021).
 The fees and charges have been fed into the latest business modelling, which forecasts revenue, costs and patronage over the next 10 years.

 - Council has appointed Aligned Leisure to manage the Bay Pavilions; delivering all services, including pools, gym, theatre, gallery, meeting rooms and cafe.